bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 ### APPS

 TKTest Ionic App app ID 3078090a seen from Ionic View.
+In this app Mean Stack fundamentals where used to create a working client side interface and back-end.
+It uses MongoDB, Angular.JS, Strongloop, and Node.JS.
+The test gives the users a series of choices and presents them with a graph based on the choices made.

 Simple App with Login/Register to Keep Track Of Shipments Based on Company